 Advantages of Using QuantHub in the Hiring Process

 With projects picking up and customer relationships expanding, Pandata’s goal is to double staff over the coming year.
-That’s a great situation to be in, but it makes hiring an even more pressing issue.
+That’s a great situation to be in, but it makes hiring top talent a pressing issue.

-For one of the more recent Data Analyst positions that Pandata was trying to fill they received around 100 applicants!
+For one of the recent Data Analyst positions that Pandata was trying to fill management received around 100 applicants.
 With the lead Data Scientists busy on projects, they used QuantHub to assess several qualified candidates and narrow down the pool.

-What kind of skills are is Pandata specifically looking for?
-Programming languages are important as well as statistics, as Hannah explains,
+What kind of skills is Pandata specifically looking for?
+Programming languages are important as well as statistics.
+Of these skill requirements, Arnson says,

-“They need a minimum of being able to do R and Python…We use QuantHub assessments to make sure candidates have a basic set of skills and then we give them a data science challenge at the same time.”
+“They need a minimum of being able to work with R and Python…We use QuantHub assessments to make sure candidates have a basic set of skills and then we give them a data science challenge at the same time.”

 Another key benefit that QuantHub delivers is time saved.
-Explaining how much time it takes to recruit, evaluate and make a data science hire, Hannah says,
+Explaining how much time it takes to recruit, evaluate, and make a data science hire Arnson understandably exclaims,

-Lastly Hannah explains that QuantHub assessments give the team an objective and fair comparison of each candidate.
+Lastly, Arnson appreciates that QuantHub assessments give the management team an objective and fair comparison of each job candidate.